-- 1. Applicants are to give consideration to optimising building orientation and siting to natural elements such as topography, wind and sunlight, energy efficiency and to maximise weather conditions for loading and unloading. - Applicants are to consider a range of fascia treatments, facade treatments, rooflines and building materials to reduce the impact of walls facing the street. - 3.
+- Applicants are to give consideration to optimising building orientation and siting to natural elements such as topography, wind and sunlight, energy efficiency and to maximise weather conditions for loading and unloading. - Applicants are to consider a range of fascia treatments, facade treatments, rooflines and building materials to reduce the impact of walls facing the street. - 3.
 The maximum building height is 14m.
 Taller buildings will be permitted where it can be demonstrated that: - the proposed height is in keeping with the character of the locality; - the building, or any part thereof, is not visually obtrusive; and - the overall design of the development, including landscaping and building materials, reduces the impact of height and bulk of the building.

-- 4. Goods, plant, equipment and other material resulting from the development are to be stored within a building or will be suitably screened from view from residential areas. - 5.
-Development which can be viewed from or is adjacent to residential properties will require special attention regarding the scale, form and external finishes of buildings, to reduce their visual impact. - 6.
-Development should incorporate the Crime Prevention Through Environmental Design (CPTED) principles where appropriate - 7.
-Prominent elevations, such as those with a frontage to the street or public reserves, must present a building form of significant architectural and design merit. - 8.
+- 4. The maximum building height for buildings located at the boundary with Greenway Place properties is RL93. - 5.
+The maximum building height for buildings located at the boundary with the Capital Hill Drive properties is RL94. - 6.
+Goods, plant, equipment and other material resulting from the development are to be stored within a building or will be suitably screened from view from residential areas. - 7.
+Development which can be viewed from or is adjacent to residential properties will require special attention regarding the scale, form and external finishes of buildings, to reduce their visual impact. - 8.
+Development should incorporate the Crime Prevention Through Environmental Design (CPTED) principles where appropriate - 9.
+Prominent elevations, such as those with a frontage to the street or public reserves, must present a building form of significant architectural and design merit. - 10.
 Large elevations should be articulated by structural variations and/or a blend of external finishes.
-Additionally, the landscape design should consider the scale of the building and where appropriate, the location of and careful selection of plants may aid in reducing the bulk and scale of the building form. - 9.
+Additionally, the landscape design should consider the scale of the building and where appropriate, the location of and careful selection of plants may aid in reducing the bulk and scale of the building form. - 11.
 Particular care should also be taken in: - designing roof elements; and - locating plant and mechanical equipment including exhausts, so as to screen them from a public place.